YaLTeR/niri/wiki/Configuration:-Outputs.md

 This is a floating-point number to enable fractional scaling in the future, but at the moment only integer scale values will work.

+<sup>Since: 0.1.6</sup> If scale is unset, niri will guess an appropriate scale based on the physical dimensions and the resolution of the monitor.

 ```
 output "eDP-1" {
     scale 2.0